hzeller/beagleg/README.md

 probably move to an unambiguated pin)

-The mapping from axis to driver channel happens in two steps, see documentation in struct MachineControlConfig about the configuration options 'channel_layout' and 'logic_layout'.
-The first controls the mapping of driver channels to connector positions on the cape, the second the logical mapping of g-code axes (such as 'X' or 'Y') to the connector position.
-The 'channel_layout' is configured internally (and dependent on the cape hardware), the logical layout can be set with the `--motor-output-mapping` flag.
+The mapping from axis to driver channel happens in two steps, see documentation in `struct MachineControlConfig` about the configuration options `channel_layout` and `logic_layout`.
+The first describes the mapping of driver channels to connector positions on the cape (which might differ due to board layout reasons), the second the logical mapping of g-code axes (such as 'X' or 'Y') to the connector position.
+While the 'channel_layout' is configured in the code currently (and dependent on the cape hardware), the logical layout can be set with the `--motor-output-mapping` flag.

 In the following bumps cape, the Y axis is on the very right (here I need two connectors for two motors), X axis on the very left, second slot empty, third is 'Z' and fourth (second-last) is E. That mapping is configured with

-        send-gcode --motor-output-mapping "X_ZEY"
+        send-gcode --motor-output-mapping "X_ZEY"  ...

-![bumps-cape][Bumps output mapping].
+![Bumps output mapping][bumps-cape]

-For your electrical interface: note this is 3.3V level (and assume not more than ~4mA).
+If you build your own cape: note all logic levels are 3.3V (and assume not more than ~4mA).
 The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.